 MUSIC, THEATRE, FILM

-Famous performers such saxophonist Jan Garbarek as pianist Sigurd Slåttebrekk, violinist Henning Kraggerud, jazz musicians Jarle Bernhoft, Trio Mediaeval, the Oslo Philharmonic Orchestra, and the Bergen Symphony Orchestra have given concerts in Estonia, Norwegian musicians also perform regularly at annual Jazzkaar
+Famous performers such saxophonist Jan Garbarek as pianist Sigurd Slåttebrekk, violinist Henning Kraggerud, jazz musicians Jarle Bernhoft, Trio Mediaeval, the Oslo Philharmonic Orchestra, and the Bergen Symphony Orchestra have given concerts in Estonia, Norwegian musicians also perform regularly at the annual jazz music festival Jazzkaar.

-Estonian culture has been introduced in Norway from several aspects Estonian musicians have performed at various festivals, introducing the music of Arvo Pärt, Veljo Tormis, Tõnu Kõrvits, Erkki-Sve Tüür and others.
+Estonian culture has been introduced in Norway from several aspects.
+Estonian musicians have performed at various festivals, introducing the music of Arvo Pärt, Veljo Tormis, Tõnu Kõrvits, Erkki-Sven Tüür and others.

-Several successful projects have been carried out in collaboration with other embassies, or a larger group: annual Baltic Film Festival, Oslo Culture Night, the Oslo Poetry Festival (one Estonian poet participates annually), the Tromsø International Film Festival, the Norwegian Short Film Festival (Estonian films participate every year), Europe Jazz Night, the Eurodok Film Festival and the Science Festival.
+Several successful projects have been carried out in collaboration with other embassies: annual Baltic Film Festival, Oslo Culture Night, the Oslo Poetry Festival (one Estonian poet participates annually), the Tromsø International Film Festival, the Norwegian Short Film Festival (Estonian films participate every year), Europe Jazz Night, the Eurodok Film Festival and the Science Festival.

 EDUCATION, LANGUAGE, LITERATURE, ART

-Norway has supported the construction of Tartu University’s language building, and supports the instruction of Norwegian language and literature at the University as well.
-Norwegian can also be taken as a minor subject at Tallinn University.
-A co-operation agreement has been signed between Tartu University’s history and philosophy department and Oslo University’s language department.
+Norway has supported the construction of the building of the anguage centre of the university of Tartu, as well as the instruction of Norwegian language and literature at the University.
+Norwegian language can also be chosen by students as a minor subject at Tallinn University.
+A co-operation agreement has been signed between the History and Philosophy Department of the University of Tartu and Oslo University’s language department.

-Translations from Estonian into Norwegian have mainly been made by Turid Farbregd, a Norwegian Estophile living and working in Finland, for example the works by Jaan Kross and Viivi Luik.
-In 2016 Meelis Friendthal’s novel “Bees” was translated in Norwegian by Øyvind Rangøy.
+Translations into Norwegian of literary works by Estonian authors, such as Jaan Kross and Viivi Luik, have mainly been made by Turid Farbregd, a Norwegian Estophile living and working in Finland.
+In 2016, Meelis Friendthal’s novel Bees was translated in Norwegian by Øyvind Rangøy.